 for each training/experiential activity listed above.
 List where in the self-study all associated evaluation tools are located.
-Professional values, attitudes, and behaviors items (6-14 &amp; 41) on the Practicum Evaluation form.
-Course grade in PSY 4499 Practicum Evaluation form in PSY 2701 Syllabus (in Section II.B.2) Assignments outlined within PSY 4499 Syllabus (in Section II.B.2) Minimum levels of achievement (MLAs) for each outcome measure/evaluation tool listed above.
-Ratings of B- or better on Professional values, attitudes, and behaviors items (6-14 &amp; 41) of the Practicum Evaluation.
+Professional values, attitudes, and behaviors items (6-14 & 41) on the Practicum Evaluation form.
+Course grade in PSY 4499 Course grade in PSY 4499 Syllabus (in Section II.B.2) Assignments outlined within PSY 4499 Syllabus (in Section II.B.2) Minimum levels of achievement (MLAs) for each outcome measure/evaluation tool listed above.
+Ratings of B- or better on Professional values, attitudes, and behaviors items (6-14 & 41) of the Practicum Evaluation.
 Grade of B- or better in PSY 4499 Competency: (v) Communications and interpersonal skills Elements associated with this competency from IR C-8 D Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
 Produce and comprehend oral, nonverbal, and written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts.
 Demonstrate effective interpersonal skills and the ability to manage difficult communication well.
 Program-defined elements associated with this competency (if applicable) • N/A Required training/experiential activities to meet each element.
 If applicable, clarify where activity description (e.g., syllabus) is located.
 Students learn to Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services through their course coursework and are assessed on these skills during role plays with standardized patients in the Pre-Practicum (PSY 1703) course and during practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum).
-Students produce and comprehend oral, nonverbal, and written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts during role plays with standardized patients in the Pre-Practicum (PSY 1703).
+Students produce and comprehend oral, nonverbal, and written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts in the following ways: Produce and comprehend oral and nonverbal communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts during role plays with standardized patients in the Pre-Practicum (PSY 1703).
+Produce and comprehend written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts during role plays with standardized patients in the Pre-Practicum (PSY 1703).
 Produce and comprehend written communications that are informative and well-integrated; demonstrate a thorough grasp of professional language and concepts on the final comprehensive BPS report assignment in the Diagnostic Interviewing (PSY 1502) course.